twilight21/gitintro/README.md

 ```
 This time, we are using `git add -A` to tell git to add all changes in our repository.
 This can be useful if you change multiple files, and want to add them all at once.

+**Be careful!** `git add -A` will add every file in your repository, including any temporary or private files you may not wish to publish.
+If you only want to commit specific files, use `git add [filename1] [filename2] ...` to tell git exactly which files to add.

 If you try `git status` again, you should see:
 ```
 On branch master